ECU Wright Building

 The Textbook Loan Program is a cooperative venture between ECU Vending Services and Dowdy Student Stores.
 The program is not a "benefit" of employment, but rather, an educational

-outreach program paid for out of profits made in campus vending
+outreach program paid for out of profits made in campus snack and drink vending

 It is available to permanent ECU staff and faculty, or their eligible dependent children or spouse.

 The primary source of communication for the textbook loan program is through E-mail and the ECU Announce List.

 Notification will be sent by E-mail via the ANNOUNCE listserv when textbook loan books may be picked up.
 In addition, courtesy reminders may be sent via Announce regarding application deadlines and textbook deadline return dates.
 Program participants are responsible for keeping up with deadlines and due dates.

 Those interested in the Textbook Loan Program, are strongly encouraged to subscribe to the Announce listserv.
 Instructions are available by clicking here.

 It is not the responsibility of Dowdy Student Stores or Business Services to ensure that every employee of the University is individually notified of application and book return deadlines for the Textbook Loan Program.

 ** SPECIAL NOTE ** Dowdy Student Stores Wright Building location is closing at the end of December 2018, with the new Dowdy store located in the new Main Campus Student Center on E. 10th Street.
 Fall 2018 participants will need to return books by December 14, 2018 at the Wright Building store.
 Please return books asap following your final exam.
 Dowdy will be closed December 17-21, 2018 and staff will not be available to accept late books.It is the participant's responsibility to return books(s) December 14 or earlier.